boundless-xyz/boundless/documentation/site/pages/requestor-manual/broadcasting-requests.md

 ---
 title: Broadcasting Proof Requests
-description: This guide covers the broadcasting of proof requests to the Boundless Market.
+description: This guide covers the broadcasting of requests to the Boundless Market.
 ---

 # Broadcast a Proof Request